 We are also wanting to bring attention to Home Fire Safety.
 This is just as important because not only is it for your own protection but it is for your family, friends or anyone that maybe at your property.

-By asking yourself these simple questions, “Do I have enough preventative measures in place to protect my family?” or “Can I evacuate my home quickly and easily if there is a fire?” you may be protecting yourself and others from the result of any serious injuries or even death.
+By asking yourself these simple questions, “Do I have enough practices that prevent fires from starting in place to protect my family?” or “Can I evacuate my home quickly and easily if there is a fire?” you may be protecting yourself and others from the result of any serious injuries or even death.

 Again this is not an exhaustive list but it should bring awareness to you to ensure that you are prepared for any incidents that could happen;